 In psychology, the principle of reciprocity states that if you help someone out first, they’re more likely to do something for you in return.
 Take advantage of this principle by using a CTA to compel your prospects to act on another offer, the way HubSpot does on this thank you page:

-Test button colors,s, sizes, and copy to see which produce the biggest conversion lift.
+Test button colors, shapes, sizes, and copy to see which produce the biggest conversion lift.

-If you need help designing a compelling CTA button of your own, check out this blog post.
+If you need help designing a compelling CTA button of your own, check out this article.

 Test different photos, quotes, and formats.
 For whatever reason, you may find that your prospects react to one testimonial better than another.